Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 Stress can lead to behavioral and health problems for your dog, and it can degrade their quality of life.
 Signs can vary depending on the cause but may include changes in body language, hiding or avoiding interactions, pacing and panting, and even becoming more vocal and aggressive.
 If you notice these problems, ideally locate the source of the anxiety and try to eliminate it if possible or work on methods to help them cope.
-Plenty of physical and mental stimulation, and giving them a safe place to relax can all help in the general reduction of stress.
+Plenty of physical and mental stimulation, as well as giving them a safe place to relax, can all help in the general reduction of stress.

 Common stressors for dogs include moving to a new location, bringing a new pet home, and being near loud noises, which can include thunder and fireworks.
 If you are struggling to help reduce the amount of anxiety that your pet is experiencing, contacting your vet or an animal behaviorist is a good idea.